Executive Summary

 Anaplan

-Anaplan's Hyperblock engine remains one of the most powerful modelling technologies in the planning world.
+Anaplan’s Hyperblock engine remains one of the most powerful modeling technologies in the planning world.

 Strengths: